Rpirayesh/Stock/Readme.md

 StockLSTM.py
-This code esimate the stocks using LSTM
+This code is used to esimate the stocks using LSTM

 # Stock Prediction Using LLaMA3 and Generative AI for StockInference.py code